awslabs/autonomous-driving-data-framework/modules/core/emr-on-eks/README.md

 ### Module Metadata Outputs

-- `DagRoleArn`: ARN of the DAG Execution Role created by the Stack
-- `EMRJobExecutionRoleArn`: ARN for the EMR On EKS Execution Role
+- `EmrJobExecutionRoleArn`: ARN for the EMR On EKS Execution Role
 - `VirtualClusterId`: Cluster ID for the EMR Virtual Cluster ID

 #### Output Example